Wikia/tracking-opt-in/README.md

 ### TrackingOptIn class
 Calling the exported function returns an instance of the [`TrackingOptIn`](https://github.com/Wikia/tracking-opt-in/blob/master/src/TrackingOptIn.js) class.
 The class has the following functions:
-- `hasUserConsented()` - returns `true` if the user has accepted tracking (or does not need to based on their geo), `false` if they have explicitly rejected tracking, and `undefined` if the user has neither consented or rejected tracking.
+- `hasUserConsented()` - Returns `true` if the user has accepted tracking (or does not need to based on their geo), `false` if they have explicitly rejected tracking, and `undefined` if the user has neither accepted nor rejected tracking.
-- `geoRequiresTrackingConsent()` - returns `true` if the user's geo requires consent, `false` otherwise.
+- `geoRequiresTrackingConsent()` - Returns `true` if the user's geo requires consent, `false` otherwise.
-- `reset()` - clears the opt-in cookie and runs through the rendering rules again.
+- `reset()` - Clears the opt-in cookie and runs through the rendering rules again.
-- `clear()` - clears the opt-in cookie
+- `clear()` - Clears the opt-in cookie
-- `render()` - runs through the rendering rules and either renders the opt-in prompt or calls the appropriate `onAcceptTracking`/`onRejectTracking` callbacks.
+- `render()` - Runs through the rendering rules and either renders the opt-in prompt or calls the appropriate `onAcceptTracking`/`onRejectTracking` callbacks.

 ## Local Development